social chameleon meaning

 Being a Social Chameleon Only Exhausts You.

-Not only is being a social chameleon tiring, the knowing that you weren’t true to your heart and your core beliefs and convictions leaves you feeling as if you sold your soul to the devil!
-It leaves an emptiness inside you that you can’t fill unless you start being your authentic self.
+Masking is exhausting.
+Also, the knowing that you weren’t true to your core beliefs and convictions has a heavy price.
+It leaves you feeling as if you sold your soul to the devil!

-It’s much better to be yourself and to stand up for what you believe in.
-You may make a few enemies but it’s much better than living with being a fraud.
-Moreover, I’d much rather have a few people who don’t like me than to give up my identity and my authenticity!
+Therefore, it’s much better to be yourself.
+Stand up for what you believe in.
+You may make a few enemies but it’s much better than being a fraud.

 Which Would You Rather Be?